BlakeRhodes/Learn-to-Program/Writerside/topics/Combining-Patterns.md

 ## Conclusion

-Objects are powerful ways to define problems.
-I will leave it to you to answer the hard problems.
+Objects are powerful ways to define problems, because they can act like boxes.